Jacky3003/ontario-traffic-analysis/README.md

 $ mpirun -n 1 ./traffic
 $ # for OpenMP support (where thread amount is specified with -t )
 $ mpirun -n 1 ./trafficomp -t 2
+$ # to write to I/O
+$ mpirun -n 1 ./trafficomp -t 2 -io
 ```

 To run the program based on a preset of densities based on a written ```.data``` file, run the following (if the file is located in the ```src/data``` directory):